mbund/blog/content/posts/interactive-security-sandbox/index.md

 In my opinion the biggest reason not to work with `ptrace` is the sheer *complexity* of it.
 There are so many edge cases to worry about (as seen by the hoops MBOX had to jump through).
-Also, portability between architectures is poor because the set of syscalls per architecture.
+Also, portability between architectures is poor because the set of syscalls varies.
 Deep knowledge of all syscalls (to determine their safety characteristics) on every supported architecture is required.
 New syscalls can be added which may need to be restricted too so the tool needs to disable itself on kernels that are too new.